sudee404/django-rest-api/README.md

 # my-app-api
-This is a REstfull API for my portfolio site
+This is a RESTful API written in Python
-It contains data pertaining to my projects and the services I offer It is consumed by my portfolio site found at
+The application makes use of routers,serializers and viewsets provided by Django Rest Framework